MCT-master/mct-master.github.io/README.md

 A useful Markdown cheatsheet can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+A handy tutorial on how to optimize images for the web on Gimp can be found [here](https://smallbusiness.chron.com/optimize-images-gimp-45437.html).
+It is important to optimize the images before uploading to the web in order to provide a smooth experience to the users!

 ## Instructions for contributing to the MCT site

 ### Posting in the "home" section